dramamine/leftovers-again/README.md

 - create a set of tests for a "generic bot testing script"
 - setup the script for said tests
 - shell commands for running bots
+- better logging: write the last request and state to a file somewhere

 $ FRONT-END SCRIPT WORK
 - 'clear' doesn't clear out the parentheses